Threats to the Dunes

 On the windward side of some of these dunes, blowouts may uncover the bleached trunks of trees still standing after being buried in the dry sand for hundreds of years.
 These “ghost forests” are silent testimonials to ancient forests buried by drifting sand long ago.
 This phenomenon is visible on the large parabolic dune behind North Beach Park, one mile north of the Dunes Preserve.

 On the steep backslope of a dune, moving sand from blowouts can also bury forests.
 This is happening on the dune near the outdoor classroom where you can see trees half buried in the sand.
 From the Hartger Trail, you can see that the windward side of this dune has a blowout.

 Historically, blowouts have been caused by natural disturbances like fires, windstorms, or plant diseases.
 However, in recent decades, human activities and disturbances have destroyed sand-anchoring vegetation and initiated blowouts.
 Off-road vehicles and human foot traffic are the major causes, but clearing of protective dune vegetation to build homes, driveways, and commercial buildings have also resulted in large-scale wind erosion in man-made blowouts.
 Continuous human disturbance has the potential for much more widespread destabilization because blowouts are not allowed to restabilize naturally.

 Exotic and Invasive Species

-Exotic species are plants or animals that are not native (original) to an area.
-They can be brought in by different means.
-For exotic plants, people can plant them as landscaping not realizing the potential harm they can do.
-Additionally, plant seeds can travel from place to place through people, animals, or the wind.
-Seeds will catch onto clothing or fur and can even get stuck on shoes and will be deposited in new locations as people and animals move from one location to another.
-Birds can also drop seeds that were picked up elsewhere.
+Exotic species are plants or animals that are not native to an area.
+They can be brought in by different means, such as planting them for landscaping or ornamental purposes without realizing the potential harm they can do; additionally, plant seeds can travel from place to place through people, animals, or the wind.
+Seeds will catch onto clothing, shoes, or fur and will be deposited in new locations as people and animals move from one place to another.
+Animals that consume the seeds can disperse them through their droppings.
 These are all ways that exotic plants can find their way into habitats in which they do not belong.